Wedding Planning Timeline Checklist: Month-by-Month Guide

 2-4 Months Before: Finalize Everything

 The finish line is in sight.
-This phase is about confirming all the details you've planned and tying up loose ends.
+This phase is about confirming all the details you have planned and tying up loose ends.

 Mail Invitations

-Send them out 6–8 weeks before the wedding.
-Track RSVPs as they come in and follow up with anyone who hasn't responded by your deadline.
+Send them out 6-8 weeks before the wedding.
+Track RSVPs as they come in and follow up with anyone who has not responded by your deadline.

 Buy Wedding Rings